Welcome to today's edition of the Rush 24-7 podcast.

 Who is he?

-The Constitution doesn't empower the president of the United States to decide who lives and dies.
+The Constitution doesn't empower the President of the United States to decide who lives and dies.

-The Constitution doesn't allow the president to determine who gets health care coverage and who doesn't, or treatment.
+The Constitution doesn't allow the President to determine who gets health care coverage and who doesn't or treatment.

-What I'm stoking fears by explaining what he means.
+I'm stoking fears by explaining what he means.

-Because according to Mort Kondraki, I should just play this and say, I respectfully disagree with the president and move on.
+You may have a point, Sterdley, because according to Mort Kondracki, I should just play this and say, I respectfully disagree with the president and move on and be civil about it.

 Do you know what give your mom the pain pill means, folks?

-But we're gonna decide that.
+But we're going to decide that.

 We're already deciding it now.

-But the United States government, the president of the United States is not issuing the guidelines yet.
+But the United States government, the president of the United States, is not issuing the guidelines yet.

-Uh the whole thing about euthanasia is crazy.
+The whole thing about euthanasia is crazy.

-When we just had the President of the United States back in June, tell a mother, a woman, that it might be better off for her 100-year-old mother to just take a pain pill.
+When we just had the president of the United States back in June tell a mother, a woman, that it might be better off for her 100-year-old mother to just take a pain pill.

 We'll be back.